karmaester/Books-Books/README.md

 # Books-Books

-- Javascript app for books library, you can manage the books you've read and those you haven't.
+- JavaScript app for books library, you can manage the books you've read and those you haven't.
 - Users can add as well as delete books from the library.

 ![screenshot](screenshot.png)